ocp4opsandsecurity/service-mesh/service-mesh-features.md

 EOF
 ```

-##### Canary Rollouts
+##### Load Balancing
-Canary release is a risk reduction technique used to deploy new software using a phased approach.
+Round-robin is the default load balancing policy, where each service instance in the instance pool gets a request in turn.

+1. Supported load balancing policy models:
+- **Random:** Requests are forwarded at random to instances in the pool.
+- **Weighted:** Requests are forwarded in the pool according to a specific percentage.
+- **Least requests:** Requests are forwarded to the instances with the least number of requests.

+2. Example
+A canary rollout, a phased software release, can be implemented using a **weighted** load balancing policy.

-1. Route the bulk of the review traffic to version `v2` with the balance routed to `v3` using the following command:
+2. Route the bulk of the review traffic to version `v2` with the balance routed to `v3` using the following command:
 ```bash
 oc apply -f- <<EOF
   apiVersion: networking.istio.io/v1beta1